wenlzhang/obsidian-todoist-context-bridge/README.md

 - 🎯 **Focus** on what truly matters
 - 📝 **Support** various content formats (lists, tasks, callouts, quotes)

+## 🌐 Chat With Your Todoist Tasks

+Chat with your Todoist tasks directly in your browser at **[task-chat-web.vercel.app](https://task-chat-web.vercel.app/)**.
+Configure your Todoist API token and AI provider keys to get started.
+All data is stored locally in your browser for privacy.

 ## Videos and Articles

 ### Videos